EuroProofNet/europroofnet.github.io/index.md

 - 4-5 April 2024: [WG6 meeting](../wg6-leuven), Leuven, Belgium, in co-location with the HoTT/UF workshop
 - May 2024 (TBC): inter-WG developers meeting
 - 28-30 May 2024: WG2 meeting on ATPs for geometry, Nice, France
-- 10-11 June 2024: workshop on proof systems for mathematics and program verification at EPFL, Lausanne, Switzerland, in colocation with a meeting of the Society for Logic and the Philosophy of Science of Switzerland
+- 14-15 June 2024: workshop on proof systems for mathematics and program verification in Bern, Switzerland, in colocation with a meeting of the Society for Logic and the Philosophy of Science of Switzerland, just after the [30th Workshop on Logic, Language, Information and Computation](https://wollic2024.inf.unibe.ch/)
 - June 2024: Women in EuroProofNet workshop in Bonn, Germany, around the Workshop in Formalization of Mathematics taking place on June 17-21 during the Hausdorff trimester on formal mathematics
 - July 2024: SAT/SMT/AR school in co-location with IJCAR'24 in Nancy, France
 - July 2024: WG2 meeting/TPTP Tea Party in co-location with IJCAR'24 in Nancy, France